JoseAngelManeiro/Movies-MVP-Kotlin/README.md

 # mvp

-This version of the app is part of a [blog post](http://joseangelmaneiro.com/mvp-clean-1/) that talks about the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern in Android.
+This version of the app follows the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern in Android.

 ### What you need